wen-chih/SearchRef.jl/README.md

 # SearchRef.jl
 #### Copyright © 2018 by Wen-Chih Chen.
 Released under the MIT License.

-SearchRef.jl is a Julia package for Frontier Efficiency Analysis (aka Data Envelopment Analysis, DEA) computation.
+SearchRef.jl is a high-performance Julia package for Frontier Efficiency Analysis (aka Data Envelopment Analysis, DEA) computation.
 In particular, it determines a firm’s relative efficiency.
 SearchRef.jl is desiged to enhance the large-scale DEA computation.
 The theoretical foundation can be found in the paper: [A reference-searching–based algorithm for large-scale data envelopment analysis computation](https://arxiv.org/abs/1710.10482/).
 Currently, it solves the input-oriented VRS model.

 ## Requirements
 SearchRef.jl requires Gurobi solver.